Lazy Sequence in Clojure

 Once an element of the sequence has been realized, it is cached, so that

-subsequent calls to sequence functions like first
+subsequent calls to sequence functions like first, rest, map, or filter

 can return the same value without recomputing it.
 This caching feature is